-Foster carers are given preparatory (Skills to Foster and Introduction to Therapeutic Fostering Awareness training) prior to attending panel and ongoing training in a range of subjects.
-Capstone South West expects all carers to complete core and specialist training after approval.
-Some examples of our training programme include: Behaviour Management, Child Protection/ Safeguarding, Missing from Care, Equality & Diversity, Safer Caring, Recording, First Aid and GDPR.
-Capstone uses a mix of face to face training and access to a comprehensive, accredited online training facility.
+Foster Carers are given preparatory (Skills to Foster and Therapeutic Parenting training) and ongoing training in a range of subjects.
+Capstone North expects all carers to complete a range of core and specialist training as post recruitment.
+Some examples of our training programme includes: Behaviour Management, Therapeutic Fostering, Missing from Care, Radicalisation, CSE, Safer Caring, Recording, First Aid.
+Capstone North uses face to face training and a comprehensive online training facility.

-Fostering fees and allowances
+Fostering allowance /fees

-Capstone South West operates to the Framework Contract for Independent Fostering Agencies.
+Capstone North operates to the Framework Contract for Independent Fostering agencies.
 This ensures fees are transparent and inclusive.
-Capstone South West's fee schedule incorporates discounts for long-term and sibling placements.
+Capstone North fee schedule incorporates discounts for long-term and sibling placements.

-Any additional services required in order to meet a child's or young person's individual needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
-This could include specialised equipment for a child with disabilities and other exceptional or major expenses, as well as on-going therapeutic input from one of the professionals working within or commissioned by the agency.
+Any additional services required in order to meet a child's or young person's particular needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
+This could include, specialised equipment for a child with disabilities and other exceptional or major expenses as well as ongoing therapeutic input from one of the professionals working within or commissioned by the agency.

 The fee structure is re-assessed annually.
-The financial remuneration offered to the agency foster carers reflects the demands of the task and quality of service carers are expected to offer.
-Out of their allowance, foster carers are expected to meet the routine day to day cost of looking after a child.
-Further details are available on request.
+The financial remuneration offered to the agency Foster Carers reflects the demands of the task and quality of service carers are expected to offer.
+Out of their allowance, Foster Carers are expected to meet the routine day to day cost of looking after a child.
+Further details are available on request and are included within the Foster Carer Agreement.

-Foster Carers' insurance is provided by an insurance company.
-Premiums are paid by the agency, although foster carers are required to have their own household building/contents insurance and are advised that they should make their insurance holders aware that they are fostering to ensure they are appropriately covered.
+Foster Carer's insurance is provided by an insurance company.
+Premiums are paid by the agency although Foster Carers are required to have their own household building/contents insurance and are advised that they should make their insurance providers aware that they are fostering to ensure they are appropriately covered.